sgostrow/games/README.md

 # Games

-A collection of browser-based games — no build tools, no frameworks, no dependencies.
+A collection of browser-based games built in collaboration with my 8 year old son and Claude — no build tools, no frameworks, no dependencies.
 Just open an HTML file and play.

 ---